 The History and Rise of the Art Nouveau Movement

-The Art Nouveau movement began in the late 1800s when artists and architects looked for a new style that felt modern and different from older traditions.
+The Art Nouveau movement began in the late 1800s, when artists and architects sought a new style that felt modern and distinct from older traditions.

 Artists used curves, plants, and handcrafted details to bring a more personal touch to buildings.